Obituary: Christine Freeman

 It was in 2015 at the British National Party annual conference that Christine received the Activist of the Year award.

-The couple later moved to Basildon, Essex, where they took over the local group with Christine as organiser and Paul as secretary.
+Christine and Paul later moved to Basildon, Essex, where they took over the local group with Christine as organiser and Paul as secretary.

 They set up a branch phone number, email, and PO Box with some notable success.